Perspective | The Jan. 6 images were already disturbing. The impeachment-trial video makes them terrifying.

 Here was Vice President Pence entering the Senate chamber a couple of miles away at almost the same time, nodding to the lawmakers preparing to certify the election results.

 And here was the mob: pounding on doors, breaking through windows.
-Here was a member of the U.S. Capitol Police crushed in a doorway, blood pouring down his face.
+Here was a police officer crushed in a doorway, blood pouring down his face.
 Here was another officer, Eugene Goodman, bravely making himself into a decoy to lure the rioters away from their targets.
 And now the gunfire — the moment where an officer shot one of Trump’s true believers, Ashli Babbitt, as she tried to vault through a barricaded window to enter the Speaker’s Lobby just yards away from the lawmakers.

 And later — far too late — here was Trump finally telling his insurrectionists to go home, assuring them that he loved them, that they were “very special.”
 And still later in a tweet, urging them to “Remember this day forever!”